Best Research Paper Analysis AI Tools for Evidence

 5. SciSpace

-Use it as reading support, then check important interpretations against the paper's own wording.
+Use its help while reading, then check each important explanation against the paper's own words.

 6. ResearchRabbit